AmmonNH3/DBOG-Tools/README.md

 # UPDATE

-Added a new option to switch between OLD and NEW OCRs, OLD code works perfectly with the GC's red floor, meanwhile the NEW code sometimes works with the HTC white background and stuff, only use it if you don't have any training partners.
+Added a new option to switch between OLD and NEW OCRs, OLD code works perfectly with the GC's red floor, meanwhile the NEW code sometimes works with the HTC white background and stuff, only use it if you don't have any training partners, the new ocr is kinda weird.

 <img width="230" height="132" alt="image" src="https://github.com/user-attachments/assets/e37281a1-b040-41b0-a508-36e84744b225" />